 Pedestrian access along Ystrad Road is gained by continuous 1.8m pedestrian footways which are acceptable.
 Conversely Gelli Crossing, which is to be used for access to the car parking area and rear flats, has 1.5m wide sub-standard footways with the existing vehicular access forming a trip hazard in the footway; especially for partially sighted residents.

-The Council's Highways and Transportation Section considered that there is potential to overcome this by providing a standard vehicular crossover and both this and the absence of segregated footway along the rear car parking area to access the three rear flats, should be sought by a condition.
+The Council's Highways and Transportation Section considered that there is potential to overcome this by providing a standard vehicular crossover, which should be sought by a condition.

 Parking